 Absolutely.
 Air pollution concentration can be nearly 100 times higher in a building than outdoors.
-The American Lung Association found that the majority of people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in Belleville.
+The American Lung Association says that many people spend 90% of their time in a building, making it critical for homeowners to be aware of indoor air quality (IAQ) in Belleville.

-Many regular household products cause bad indoor air quality, including:
+Many regular household products cause inferior indoor air quality, including:

 - Chemicals used in carpet, furniture, upholstery and drapes